2013 International Criminal Court judges election: Minimum voting requirements

 Minimum voting requirements governed part of the election.
-This was to ensure that article 36(8)(a) cited above is fulfilled.
-For this election, the following minimum voting requirements existed; they could have been adjusted once the election was underway.
+This was to ensure that articles 36(5) and 36(8)(a) cited above were fulfilled.
+For this election, the following minimum voting requirements applied initially:

 Regarding the List A or B requirement, there was no minimum voting requirement.

 Regarding the regional criteria, there was a voting requirement for one judge from the Latin American and Caribbean States.

 Regarding the gender criteria, there was no minimum voting requirement.

 The regional criterion could have been adjusted even before the election depending on the number of candidates.
 Paragraph 20(b) of the ASP resolution that governed the elections states that if there are less than double the number of candidates required for each region, the minimum voting requirement shall be a (rounded-up) half of the number of candidates; except when there is only one candidate which results in no voting requirement.

-The regional criterion could have been dropped if after four ballots the seat had not been filled.
+The regional criterion would have been dropped if after four ballots the seat had not been filled.

 The voting requirements were as follows: